mrcdr/polisher/README.md

 ## Installation
 ### Quicklisp
-Currently, the bug fix at [46e644c](https://github.com/mrcdr/polisher/commit/46e644c6d0d253375d8113ffffd29ee82039eab9) hasn't been reflected on the Quicklisp official repository.
-So please use other installation ways bellow.
-Sorry for the inconvenience.

-~~If you already have [Quicklisp](https://www.quicklisp.org/beta/) client, just run the following:~~
+If you already have [Quicklisp](https://www.quicklisp.org/beta/) client, just run the following:~~

 ``` common-lisp